-From free drop-in Sunday sessions at the National Portrait Gallery, Create and Make at the Design Museum on the last Sunday of every month, and the Tate Modern’s workshop for kids aged 8-14 which run every third Saturday of the month as well as holiday sessions.
+From free drop-in Sunday sessions at the National Portrait Gallery, Create and Make at the Design Museum on the last Sunday of every month, and the Tate Modern’s workshop for kids aged 8-14 which run every third Saturday of the month as well as school holiday art classes.

-You can also visit the V&A’s pop-up performances on Saturdays and free making sessions on Sundays.
+You can also visit the V&A Museum in London for pop-up performances on Saturdays and free art classes on Sundays.

 Hackney’s own drawing school offers opportunities for students from all backgrounds who want to develop their drawing skills.

 Teaching, inspiration and encouragement is provided by professional artists who are alumni of its postgraduate programme, The Drawing Year.

 Kids aged 15 to 18 years old are eligible for the Young Associates programme, and younger kids between 10 to 14 years old who love to draw can join weekend or after-school drawing classes.

 The Royal Drawing School also offers one week holiday courses in the Easter holidays and kids summer art classes for young artists aged 11–15 years.